-It also appears that this new lawsuit may well be an attempt to avoid the arbitration provisions in the independent contractor agreements that most Uber drivers have signed with Uber – much the same way that Gretchen Carlson sought to avoid the arbitration provisions in her employment agreement with Fox News when she decided to only sue Roger Ailes personally.
+It also appears that this new lawsuit may well be an attempt by the drivers to avoid the arbitration provisions in the independent contractor agreements that most Uber drivers have signed with Uber – much the same way that Gretchen Carlson sought to avoid the arbitration provisions in her employment agreement with Fox News when she decided to only sue Roger Ailes personally.
 Undoubtedly, Kalanick and Camp will likely argue that they are covered by the Uber arbitration clause, and it will be up to a court (or an arbitrator) to decide that issue.

 The case is James v.
 Kalanick, No. BC666055 (Super.
 Ct.
 Los Angeles County, CA, June 22, 2017), and is assigned to Judge Maren E. Nelson.

 The California Law in Question – Does It Apply?

 The law under which the individual defendants are being sued is the California Independent Contractor Law, enacted in 2011.
 (Cal.
 Labor Code § 226.8) It prohibits “willful misclassification” of employees as independent contractors.
 That law contains a provision that not only imposes liability on companies who are found to have “willfully” misclassified workers as ICs, but also imposes “joint and several liability” on persons who knowingly advise an employer misclassify such individuals to avoid employee status.
 (Cal.
 Labor Code § 2753) However, that law exempts from liability anyone “who provides advice to his or her employer.”
 It is likely, therefore, that the former CEO will argue that he is exempt from joint liability, and the current Chairman of the Board will likely make the same argument in his role as a Board member, even if Uber was not technically his “employer.”